ElectricField

 where angle brackets \(\langle\cdot\rangle\) denote a flux-surface average, \(\boldsymbol{E}\) denotes the electric field, \(\boldsymbol{B}\) the magnetic field and \(\varphi\) the toroidal angle.

-The electric field can be solved for in two different ways:
+The electric field can be solved for in three different ways:

 1. By prescribing the electric field profile in time \(E_\parallel = \tilde{E}(t,r)\) (TYPE_PRESCRIBED)